Tommy Reffell: Club career

 His form continued into the next season, earning plaudits as he scored twice in the win against Harlequins on 16 October 2022.
-On November 27 2022, he was named again named player of the match, scoring Leicester's fourth try in the win over London Irish.
+On 27 November 2022 he was again named player of the match, scoring Leicester's fourth try in the win over London Irish.

+In June, Reffell started the 2022 Premiership Rugby final as Leicester won 15-12 against Saracens.

+Reffell scored the winning try as Leicester beat Exeter Chiefs on the opening day of the 2024-25 Premiership Rugby season.